cganda/color-transfer/readme.md

 This was created with [Processing](https://processing.org/), a java-base environment for visual applications

+## How to use

+Download processing and open color_transfer.pde

+Or

+Use executable files in application._platform_ directories

+## Issues

 Use small images to prevent out of memory errors.
 Some image combinations may have errors.
 The result image is not created or displayed.

+## Image sources
 Source Images from [Unsplash](https://unsplash.com/)
 - Bryce Canyon Photo by [Alex Povolyashko](https://unsplash.com/@alex_povolyashko) on Unsplash
 - Kitten Photo by [Loek Hertog](https://unsplash.com/@lue101) on Unsplash